dev81log/Client-Server-Golang/README.md

 ## Function Descriptions
 `"apiCotacao"`: This function makes a GET request to an API endpoint to get the exchange rate and returns it as a struct.
-`"insertCotacao"`: This function stores the exchange rate in the SQLite database.
+`"insertCotacao"`: function stores the exchange rate in the SQLite database.
-`"main"`: This is the entry point of the program.
+`"main"`:is the entry point of the program.
 It opens a connection to the database, calls the `"apiCotacao"` and `"insertCotacao"` functions, creates an HTTP endpoint, and starts the server.

 ### Note
 The SQLite database and its table need to be set up before running the code.